 India has got a good network of roads and railways that connect various cities and towns.
 You will also, find a lot of low-cost airlines offering you travel between the major cities in India.
 Depending on the duration of your trip and the budget, you could plan your travel to India using any of these modes.

 If you have selected destinations that can be reached within a few hours, a road trip would be highly recommended.
 A road trip helps you experience the smaller towns along the way while helping you discover the beautiful landscape of India.
-You can hire a cab for a reasonable price at all towns for this kind of travel.
+You can hire a cab for a reasonable price in all towns for this kind of travel.
 Alternatively, you can even book online through reputed online travel companies.

 There are plenty of tourist buses too, that can help you in this form of travel.
 However, you may not be able to stop at places in between on your own.